vinaya-class/vinaya-class.github.io/src/05-women-1.md

 The bhikkhu sits with a woman at a secluded place, private to the eye and ear, without another man present, aiming at privacy.
 Secluded enough for pārājika.

 **Effort:** sitting or lying down at the same place, even if not the same seat.

+**Teaching-related meetings:** The bhikkhu may be asked to discuss Dhamma questions, but he may be influenced by the intimacy of the situation.
+Respect for the Dhamma is recommended by arranging a proper occasion with a chaperon present.

+**Work-related meetings:** An online one-to-one meeting with a woman (Zoom, etc.) technically may not fulfill the factors, but one may consider letting another bhikkhu know.
+If the meeting is for the right reasons, there should be no reason why one wouldn't let another bhikkhu know about it.

 ### Non-offenses